Asiatik/codezilla/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Issue that pull request from your feature branch!

-## Any contributions you make will be under the GPL 3.0 License
+## Any contributions you make will be under the MIT License
-In short, when you submit code changes, your submissions are understood to be under the same GPL 3.0 that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues